KeyleXiao/AutoClick/README.md

 AutoClick provides a simple way to locate a template image inside a bigger screenshot and automate mouse actions.
 It includes a command line example and a small GUI for managing multiple templates.

+## Project Background

+AutoClick was inspired by my other open source project KeyleFinder.
+It was created to accelerate automated debugging workflows.
+Many thanks to CodeX for the wonderful collaboration.

 ## Features

 - ORB based feature matching with a template fallback